Rookie report: How Iowa football's NFL newcomers have performed

 NFL rookies have until this Saturday to earn one of their team's 53 roster spots.

 There are a handful of Hawkeye alums competing for those spots.
 Some are locks to make their team.
 Some are borderline guys fighting for their position's final opening.
-And some are fringe players that'll likely land on a practice squad.
+And some are fringe players who will likely land on a practice squad.

 The final preseason games are this Thursday.